AvailLang/Avail/README.md

 3) Set the AVAIL_ROOTS environment variable to a valid module roots path so that Avail can find its modules, or …

-4) … alternatively, you may start the Avail workbench without specifying AVAIL_HOME and use the "Preferences…" menu item to enter the module roots path, one module root at a time.
+4) … [OBSOLETE 2022-10-29] alternatively, you may start the Avail workbench without specifying AVAIL_HOME and use the "Preferences…" menu item to enter the module roots path, one module root at a time.
 Upon exiting the Avail workbench, this information is persisted for future sessions.